I was kindly invited to "suggest 10 postwar Japanese photobooks"

 As an antiquarian bookdealer and a former collector (@LA, pray come and visit if you are in Paris), my preference in books goes to personal favorite content, in the most desirable container: attention to binding, paper, layout, typography and edition.
 For photobooks, the situation is slightly different.
 Because of the medium, because of its very short history (about 150 years) and because of the modern techniques of mass production, there is generally no "most desirable edition" for a photobook (i.e., among dozens of other editions of the same base work, scattered over several centuries).
 And so I tend to give preference to books with BOTH solid photowork and solid bookcrafting.
 If you are uneducated in the domain of antiquarian books but have seen and touched books like Midorikawa's first Setonaikai or Narahara's Spain, you should still know what I mean.

-Also, this selection is not representative of photobooks after 1945 — obviously, since if it was the case one would have to present a selection of books depicting underaged girls in bikinis or in lighter attire even, for that is the reality and bulk of photobook production in Japan still today.
+Also, this selection is not representative of photobooks after 1945 — obviously, since if it was the case one would have to present a selection of books depicting remote Japanese countryside and temples (Taisho nostalgia period) and underaged girls in bikinis or in lighter attire even (for that is the reality and bulk of photobook production in Japan today).
 Neither does this selection feature only outstanding series of photographs — which would rather be found in galleries or museums, wouldn't they?
 But it simply mentions remarkable osmoses between remarkable series of photos and remarkably crafted books — which is by no means a given.
 "Remarkable" here just means "that stand out" (above the production of the time).
 As a matter of fact (and as briefly said above), material quality of the books has generally significantly decreased over time (make them cheap and print more of them), and in this regard it would be quite unfair to compare Hosoe and Yokoo's Barakei with Kawauchi's (although much above average) Utatane for instance.
 As for content quality, well, there has always been and there will always be great works, as there will always be a majority of more than forgettable publications, to say the least...

 About prospects.
 Massive online publication (worldwide generalization of digital cameras, editing softwares and online publication tools and habits) and easily accessible digital book-print-on-demand services, the growing number of private printings (retargeting of the market of quality printing devices to basically anyone) and artist's books (traditionally made), and a number of other factors, suggest a shift in photobook production sources and will certainly alter the situation in many regards.